fluencelabs/BLAKE3/README.md

 # <a href="#"><img src="media/BLAKE3.svg" alt="BLAKE3" height=50></a>

+This is Fluence fork of the BLAKE3 project.
+It differs from the upstream by a wasm32-SIMD Rust implementation of BLAKE3.

 BLAKE3 is a cryptographic hash function that is:

 - **Much faster** than MD5, SHA-1, SHA-2, SHA-3, and BLAKE2.